ntekle99/recsetters/README.md

 # MuRS 2024: Lyrics vs Summary

-Developed by:
+This is the open sourced code for Lyrics vs Summary that is submitted to MuRS 2024 Developed by:
 - [Alline Ayala](https://github.com/ayalaa04) - `Electronic Systems Engineering Technology` - `Texas A&M`
 - [Noah Teckle](https://github.com/nteckle99) - `Electrical` - `University of Southern California`